About

 In my 11+ years experience as a filmmaker, I have endeavored to tell stories that spark imagination and activate audiences to tackle the most pressing social and environmental challenges of our time.

-since 2015, I have been immersed in the world of climate communications. as the MULTIMEDIA CONTENT LEAD AT CONNECT4CLIMATE - world bank group, I create content to amplify youth voices, advance climate consciousness, and encourage action at the individual, sectoral and collective levels.
-I continue to DIRECT, PRODUCE, shoot, AND EDIT other projects alongside this role, honing my skills as a one-woman-band filmmaker dedicated to purposeful and impact-driven storytelling.
+since 2015, I have been immersed in the world of climate communications. as the MULTIMEDIA CONTENT LEAD AT CONNECT4CLIMATE - world bank group, I create MULTIMEDIA content to amplify youth voices, advance climate consciousness, and encourage action at the individual, sectoral and collective levels.
+I continue to DIRECT, PRODUCE, shoot, AND EDIT other projects alongside this role, honing my skills as a one-woman-band filmmaker AND PHOTOGRAPHER dedicated to purposeful and impact-driven storytelling.

 Kaia is a filmmaker dedicated to meaningful and curious storytelling currently based between London and Washington D.C. and working primarily as the Multimedia Content Lead at Connect4Climate - World Bank Group.
 She is the creator and director of Climate Countdown, an award-winning web-series that maps out the ecology of climate solutions, and as a freelance filmmaker has created hundreds of videos that promote climate awareness and action.
 Her short documentary Fugetsu-Do, an intimate portrait of a Japanese sweet shop that been a subtle landmark at the heart of Downtown LA for well over a century, has screened at over 70 film festivals globally and accumulated more than 20 awards.
 In New York, she collaborated closely with Unreel Films for years, editing dozens of films for the Juilliard School as well as short films, documentaries, and dance videos; worked as an assistant editor and archive manager on the PBS documentary Power to Heal, about the untold story of how Medicare helped desegregate American hospitals in the 1960s; and created short content for such organizations as the United Nations Global Compact, UN Foundation, Rachel’s Network, Our Climate, 350.org, Carbon Pricing Leadership Coalition, Pathway to Paris, and the Sustainable Development Solutions Network.
 Before becoming a New Yorker, Kaia lived in the UK where she was the lead producer at the BAFTA-winning production company ArthurCox.
 There she produced, line produced, and production managed commercials, shorts, TV shows and feature films for well-renowned companies such as Disney Jr, Aardman Animations, the BBC, the UK Film Council and 20th Century Fox TV.
 Kaia is pursuing a MSc in Strategic Communications from the London School of Economics and Political Science and is a graduate of the University of Bristol in England where she received a first class degree in Drama: Theatre, Film & Television.